Continental Army Encampment

 Discover the life of a Revolutionary War solider

 The life of a Revolutionary War soldier is vividly portrayed in a re-created Continental Army encampment.
 Historical interpreters describe and depict daily routines of American soldiers, with demonstrations of military drills, musket and artillery firing, 18th-century surgical and medical practices, and the role of the quartermaster in managing troop supplies.

 Explore the soldiers’ tents, try on a military coat, and join in periodic wooden-musket drills.
-Visitors also may be recruited to join an artillery crew to learn the steps to prepare a battalion gun or mortar for firing.
+Spring through fall, visitors also may be recruited to join an artillery crew to learn the steps to prepare a battalion gun or mortar for firing.
 Historical interpreters present daily flintlock musket demonstrations in the encampment.

 The encampment represents a portion of an American regiment and includes soldiers’ tents and quarters for officers, a surgeon and the quartermaster, an earthen “kitchen,” and a women’s area with a makeshift shelter.
 Women who followed the army were related to soldiers and earned wages by performing domestic chores such as laundry.

 Learn about the Siege of Yorktown and explore the life of a Revolutionary War soldier with our tickets and packages specials.